Lady Margaret Percy1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He held the office of Member of Parliament (M.P.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
 (Liberal) for Walsall between 1847 and 1852.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for South Staffordshire between 1853 and 1857.1 He gained the rank of Honorary Colonel in the service of the 3rd Battalion, Prince of Wales North Staffordshire Regiment.1 He succeeded to the title of 2nd Baron Hatherton, of Hatherton, co.
-Stafford [U.K., 1835] on 4 May 1863.1 He was invested as a Companion, Order of the Bath (C.B.) in 1881.1
+(Liberal) for South Staffordshire between 1853 and 1857.1 He gained the rank of Honorary Colonel in the 3rd Battalion, Prince of Wales North Staffordshire Regiment.1 He succeeded as the 2nd Baron Hatherton, of Hatherton, co.
+Stafford [U.K., 1835] on 4 May 1863.1 He was appointed Companion, Order of the Bath (C.B.) in 1881.1

 Children of Edward Richard Littleton, 2nd Baron Hatherton and Lady Margaret Percy